 3Best 1440p dash cam: Cobra SC 200D

 If you want to up the quality from Full HD and want front- and rear-facing cameras, the Z-Edge T4 makes for an excellent all-rounder.
 It has a 3″ touchscreen LCD display, can record Full HD at 30fps simultaneously using its rear camera module; if you opt to solely use the front camera module, it’ll record up to 2,560 x 1,600 at 30fps.
 Wide dynamic range (WDR) technology combined with its sensor, allow the dash cam to capture plenty of light and detail of the road ahead.
 Better still, the main unit can run off battery power.
 Its biggest ‘flaw’, however, is that you need to run a lot of cabling around the cabin in order to utilise the rear-facing module.

-The Toguard CE66 has three camera modules, offering ultimate coverage.
-Indeed, the 170° front camera, 150° inner cabin module and rear-facing camera record simultaneously at 1080p 30fps, meaning you’ve got all angles covered.
-If you choose to run the front and inner-cabin modules only, you’ll be able to record at up to 4K 30fps or 1440pp 30fps at the front, while simultaneously recording at 1080p 30fps inside.
-Quality is very good, especially if you choose to record at Ultra HD.
-Built-in GPS also logs data while you drive.
+The Vantrue N4 has three camera modules, offering ultimate coverage.
+Indeed, the 155° front camera, 165° inner cabin module and 160° rear-facing camera record simultaneously at 1440p+1080p+1080p 30fps, respectively.
+If you choose to run two cameras, you’ll be able to record at up to 4K 30fps or 1440pp 30fps at the front, while simultaneously recording at 1080p 30fps inside or rear.
+The recording quality is very good, especially if you choose to record at Ultra HD.

 5Best 4K dash cam: Nextbase 622GW